 Nominee of the Nikau Foundation

 Richard Caughley is a partner at Morrison Kent Wellington, where he heads the commercial property team.
-Richard has been a trustee of the Nikau Foundation for 14 years.
+Richard has been a trustee of the Nikau Foundation for over 15 years.
 From age 25 when he ran for the Wellington City Council to the present day, Richard has been passionate about Wellington, its people and its prospects.
 Richard graduated with a law degree from Victoria University and has been a practising lawyer more years than he cares to remember.

 “When Ian signed the deed creating his foundation I thanked him for his confidence in the Nikau Foundation and said we would not let him down.
 Now it is about fulfilling the promise.”

 Co-opted Members of the Grants and Scholarships Committee

 Sir Terence researched and taught at law schools in Canada and New Zealand for over a decade, principally in the area of criminal justice, before joining Chapman Tripp as a litigation solicitor in 1982.
 He became a partner in 1985, undertaking a variety of commercial litigation but developing a particular interest in competition and regulatory issues.
 In 1994 he joined the bar and in 1997 he was appointed Queen’s Counsel.
 He became Solicitor-General in 2000 and was appointed to the Court of Appeal in 2006, where he served until 2013, when he was appointed to the Supreme Court.

 Sir Terence retired as a permanent member of the Supreme Court in April 2017 but continues to sit when required as an Acting Judge.
 He has been active in teaching, writing, and presenting seminars in a variety of areas and was closely involved in the development of skills-based training for litigators.
 He has a continuing interest in law reform.